Vlad-Urs/PAD-lab-1/README.md

 - **Game Session Service**

-This service will be responsible for creating instances of each game session, using tools like Kubernetes, for handling each game session, combat, messages, movement, NPCs, etc.
+This service will be responsible for handling each game session, combat, NPCs, etc.

 <img src="PAD1.PNG">